learn-co-curriculum/phase-0-intro-to-js-2-array-methods/README.md

 //=> ["New York", "San Francisco"]
 ```

-> **Note about copying arrays in Javascript** You might wonder why we would do
+You might wonder why we would do this rather than just
-> this rather than just `copyOfCoolCities = coolCities`.
-The answer is that
+`copyOfCoolCities = coolCities`.
+The answer is that `coolCities` _points to a
-> `coolCities` _points to a location in memory_ and when you use the assignment
+location in memory_ and when you use the assignment operator to create a copy,
-> operator to create a copy, you create a second variable that points to the
+you create a second variable that points to the _same_ location.
+What this means
-> _same_ location.
-What this means is that, if you change `copyOfCoolCities`,
+is that, if you change `copyOfCoolCities`, `coolCities` is changed as well (and
-> `coolCities` is changed as well (and vice versa).
+vice versa).

-> **A Second note about copying arrays in JavaScript** Copying arrays in
+> **A note about copying arrays in JavaScript** Copying arrays in
 > JavaScript is complicated!
 Some methods of copying create _deep_ copies and
 > some create _shallow_ copies.
 Using the spread operator to copy an array
 > creates a shallow copy.
 What this means is that, if you use it to copy a